yosefco3/ETL_AMAZON_REDSHIFT/README.md

 ## The project template:

-* create_table.py is where I created the fact and dimension tables for the star schema in Redshift.
+* in sql_queries.py there are the queries to create the tables and insert the data.
-* etl.py is where I loadED data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
+* etl.py is where I have the functions to load the data from S3 into staging tables on Redshift and then process that data into the analytics tables on Redshif, all with the queries in sql_queries.py.
-* sql_queries.py is where I defined the SQL statements, which will be imported into the two other files above.
 * README.md is this file.

 ## Some words about the schema: